lizhanglin/DIDW-L/source_code/DualIDW_git/ReadMe.txt

-This is a SGeMS (the Stanford Geostatistical Modeling Software) plug-in, which implements a dual inverse distance weighting (DIDW) interpolation.
+This is a SGeMS (the Stanford Geostatistical Modeling Software) plug-in, which implements a dual inverse distance weighting (DIDW) interpolation considering LVEs.

 All programs are writen in c++.